 Full-time students who withdraw from the College are charged a percentage of the tuition and fees based on the school week within which the withdrawal occurs.
 A school week is defined as the period beginning on Monday and ending on the succeeding Sunday.
 The first school week of a semester is defined as that week within which classes begin.
-Full-time students who withdraw from the College within the first school week of the semester are eligible for a refund of all payments for tuition and fees less the required enrollment deposit for entering students or a \$50.00 administrative fee for continuing students.
+Full-time students who withdraw from the College within the first school week of the semester are eligible for a refund of all payments for tuition and fees less a \$50.00 administrative fee for continuing students.
 After week 1 of the semester, the amount of the tuition and fees charged /refunded will be determined based on the following schedule:

-Week Percentage Percentage
+Week Percentage Charged Percentage Refunded

-Charged Refunded

 1 0% 100%

 2 20% 80%

 3 30% 70%

 4 40% 60%

 5 50% 50%

 6 60% 40%

-After week 6 100% 0 %
+After week 6 100% 0%